Organic and natural homes

 One of the greatest things about Finland is its abundance of trees.
 In fact, more wood grows in Finnish forests than is harvested.
 More than 70 % of Finland’s land area is covered by forests and more than 40% of the trees in Finnish forests are pine.

 When purchasing wood, Honka is committed to sustainable forestry where ecological values and wood production are in balance.
-The PEFC certification guarantees that Honka’s raw material originates from certified Finnish forests.
-We never buy wood from protected regions.
+We use renewable wood from Finnish sawmills as raw material for our logs.
+Our raw material is PEFC-certified, and we aim to increase the percentage of FSC-certified wood whenever more of it becomes available.
 In addition, we make use of every last scrap of the wood we use.
 Leftover building materials are burned to season the wood used to build Honka houses.

 A naturally healthy home

-Made from the 100% natural construction material, the Finnish pine, the naturally breathing walls allow water vapor to move freely between the wall and the air.
+Made from the 100% natural construction material, wood, the naturally breathing walls allow water vapor to move freely between the wall and the air.
 When insulation is needed, we use wood fiber insulation in the walls to enhance the natural qualities of the wood.

 Despite the high degree of processing, the dense and healthy log in the wall of a building is still the same pine tree that once swayed in the breeze alongside a lingonberry patch.
 Maybe this is why the feeling you get when you walk through the doors of a log house is so unique – warm, cosy, natural and thoroughly welcoming.